samschott/maestral/_docs/configfile.md

 [`maestral excluded add`]({{site.baseurl }}/cli/excluded).
 This is because changes of these settings require Maestral to perform accompanying actions, e.g., download folders which have been removed from the excluded list or move the local Dropbox directory.
-Those will not be performed if you edit the options manually.
+Those will not be performed if you edit the values directly.

 ```ini
 [main]